Skip to content

 Attention

-• In other words, adding or deleting a label in one place will add or delete it in all other places where the labels of the event are displayed.
+- In other words, adding or deleting a label in one place will add or delete it in all other places where the labels of the event appear.

 Publication Trigger§

-A publication trigger is used to send Yesplan data to an external system:
+Use a publication trigger to send Yesplan data to an external system:

-• You can add a publication trigger for a webhook.
+- You can add a publication trigger for a webhook.
 After clicking the button, it retrieves information from another system or it starts a process there.
-Since Yesplan 28, this is not only possible for events, but also for contacts, resources and their bookings.
+Since Yesplan 28, this isn’t only possible for events, but also for contacts, resources and their bookings.

 Remark